F.A.Q

 Q. Does PERB enforce collective bargaining agreements?

-Q. How does PERB remedy or correct violations of the statutes?
+Q. How does PERB remedy or correct violations of the statue?

 Q. Does PERB award attorney’s fees?